feast-dev/feast-benchmarks/python/README.md

 Adjust file `feature_store.yaml` in that directory to reflect Client ID, Client Secret, database keyspace name, AWS region name and secure-connect-bundle filename.

+**Note**: in order to be able to share the same `feature_store.yaml` from both the Dockerized `feast` instances and the one on the host machine, please put the secure connect bundle in the `python/feature_repos/astra_db/` directory itself and refer to it as `./secure-connect-DATABASENAME.zip` (i.e. with a relative path).

 1. Apply feature definitions to create a Feast repo.